MontyGoose/blockchain-buildone/tutorial.md

 ## Install modules

 Let's start as we meant to go on, and install some testing tools  .. oh yes we are ...that's why we created a test folder ...
-I'm choosing [mocha](https://mochajs.org/) and [chai](http://chaijs.com/) for this - you can use you're own favourites, but all my examples and code will be mocha/chai flavours.
+I'm choosing [mocha](https://mochajs.org/) / [chai](http://chaijs.com/) and [sinon](http://sinonjs.org/) for this - you can use you're own favourites, but all my examples and code will be mocha/chai flavours.
 ```
-npm install mocha chai --save-dev
+npm install mocha chai sinon --save-dev
-npm install @types/chai @types/mocha --save-dev
+npm install @types/chai @types/mocha @types/sinon --save-dev
 ```
 The first line installs the node_modules, the second the corresponding types files for Typescript